Gender Pay Gap Report

 Mean Gender Pay Gap

-This means that men earn on average 12% more than women.
-In 2021/2, the gap was 6% and so we can see a widening of the gap compared with the previous year.
-This could be partly because there has been a significant increase in the number of men in the Lower Middle Quartile since the previous year as we have recruited in the external market.
+This means that men earn on average 9.6% more than women.
+In 2022/3, the gap was 12% and so we can see an improvement compared with the previous year.
+This is likely to be because there has been a significant increase in the number of women in the Lower Middle, Upper Middle and Upper Quartiles since the previous year.
+We believe this could be because we have been recruiting women into positions with more responsibility in the past year.

 Median Gender Pay Gap

-Based on the median (middle) hourly rate of pay for male and female employees in the relevant pay period, our Median Gender Pay Gap is 6.3%*.
+We believe that the Median is probably a more accurate measure of the Gender Pay Gap because it neutralizes the extreme ends of the data.
+Based on the median (middle) hourly rate of pay for male and female employees in the relevant pay period, our Median Gender Pay Gap is 0.14%* with men receiving 2p an hour more than women using this measure.

-This demonstrates that men earn 6.3% more than women when we look at the midpoint for both genders.
-This compares with a gap of 1.8% between men and women last year.
+This demonstrates that men earn 0.14% more than women when we look at the midpoint for both genders.
+This compares with a gap of 6.3% between men and women last year and is a significant improvement.

 Gender Bonus Gap